-At the heart of Caravelli can be found the team of Bruno and Alison Ambrico.
+At the heart of Caravelli can be found the team of Massimo Torre and Luigi Borriello.

 The Old Manor was ripe for rejuvenation and, after months of planning, restoration, and plain old hard work, Caravelli Italian Restaurant opened its doors for business in March 2010.